terminatorul/ProjectConfig/README.md

 # ProjectConfig plugin for Vim

-Allows you to load a Vim script when entering a project tree or every time you edit a file from that tree.
+Allows you to load a Vim script when entering a project tree, and when editing files from that tree.

-It is similar to other "project settings" addons, but infers the project directory from local `.vimrc` settings, not by scanning every path component for several "marker" files (`.project`, `.root`, `.git`), up to the file system root, every time you `:edit` something.
+It is similar to other "project settings" addons, but it finds the project base directory using settings from local  `.vimrc` file, and not by scanning every path component for "marker" files (`.project`, `.root`, `.git`), up to the file system root, every time you `:edit` something.

 ## Installation